geovannymcode/java-functional/README.md

 # java-functional
-Exercises in Java with functional programming
+Example in Java with functional programming